viggy-ravi/gene-prediction/README.md

 # gene-prediction

-  Written by: Vignesh Ravindranath, Shawn Huang
+## Introduction

-  This project was based on the 2008 paper 'Gene prediction in metagenomic fragments: A large scale machine learning approach' by Hoff et at.
-The purpose of the project is to create a machine learning algorithm to predict potentially novel and known genes in microbial genomes.
-The independent project also served to gain a deeper understanding of machine learning approaches and bioinformatics concepts.
+This project was based on the 2008 paper ['Gene prediction in metagenomic fragments: A large scale machine learning approach'](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-217) by Hoff et at.
+My intentions for starting this project were to gain a deeper understanding of machine learning approaches behind the `Orphelia gene prediction algorithm` and sharpen my programming skills.

-  The project consists of three main steps:
+The project consists of several sections:

-    1) Feature engineering/extraction
+1. Preprocess Genome (extract coding sequences/noncoding sequences, shuffle/split data)
+2. Extract Features (monocodon frequency, dicodon frequency, tis, gc)
-    2) Linear Discriminant training on high-dimentional features
+3. Linear Discriminant - Dimentionality reduction on high dimensional features
-    3) Binary classification neural network for coding/noncoding gene prediction
+4. Binary classification neural network for coding/noncoding gene prediction

-  In the first step, features such as monocodon (tricodon) usage, dicodon (hexcodon) usage, translation initiation sites (TIS), and GC content must be extracted from prokaryotic genomes.
-Monocodon and dicodon usage refer to the frequence of codons and dicodons (6 base pairs) in coding and noncoding regions.
-Coding proteins often have a TIS upstream of the start codon.
-These TIS patterns are extracted by comparing up and downstream regions for positive TIS candidates (true start codons in coding sequences) to negative TIS candidates (in-frame start codons within coding sequences).
-Lastly, it is well known that the GC content between coding and noncoding regions vary.
-  In the second step, linear discriminants are derived to reduce the dimensionality of the extracted features.
-The individual features (excluding GC content) are taken as multivariate linear regression problems and the Normal Equation is utilized to compute the weights (coefficient) matrix for each feature.
-  In the last step, a neural network is trained on fragmented data.

-  Summary of features:

-    - x1 - tricodon       - (n,64)   --reduced to a weights matrix of (64,1)
-    - x2 - hexcodon       - (n,4096) --reduced to a weights matrix of (4096,1)
-    - x3 - positive TIS   - (n,58,64 == n,3712) --reduced to a weights matrix of (3712,1)
-    - x4 - negative TIS   - (m,58,64 == m,3712) --reduced to a weights matrix of (3712,1)
-    - x5 - complete seq   - 1 if fragment contains a complete gene, else 0
-    - x6 - incomplete seq - 0 if fragment contains a complete gene, else 1
-    - x7 - GC content     - (n,1)
+## TODO:
+* Write more descriptive explanations
+* Move Jupyter Notebook and Google Colab setups to README
+* Create visuals for tricodon/hexcodon weight representations
+* Create visuals for occurances of TIS codons at positions
+* Train LD and NN by inputing a text file of prokaryote genome IDs
+* Add more statistical analysis (TP, FP) + more in depth analysis of where the model fails
+* Train NN on more data and save NN model
+* Create framework for predicting if any input sequence is a gene or not (FASTA)

+## Quick tour
+* Add example of how the pipeline will work

+## Setup
+### Jupyter Notebook
+* TODO

+### Google Colab
+* TODO